rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Warnings

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
-Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.
+Rails CI will fail if the pull request raises warnings, so please fix them and submit patches that do not issue new warnings.

+By setting RAILS_STRICT_WARNINGS, contributors can reproduce Rails CI behavior on your local machine.

 ### Updating the Documentation